DanieleBerna/rez-go/README.md

 So I decided to give [WinPython](https://sourceforge.net/projects/winpython/) a chance and bind my rez to it.
 Since I need Python just for have rez working and resolve environments it's fine to use WinPython: once the env is resolved I can use other interpreters from we DCCs we use.

+## Usage
+redrez is a command line script: basic usage is:
+`redrez [-h] {install,pack,deploy} ... local_folder`
+where local_folder is the rez directory on user's machine.

+At the moment only the *install* subcommand is working and tested.

+`usage: redrez install [-h] [-m UNIT] [-r RELEASE_FOLDER] [-p]

+optional arguments:
+  -h, --help            show this help message and exit -m UNIT, --map UNIT   Map the local folder to another disk unit during the
+                        install process
+  -r RELEASE_FOLDER, --release RELEASE_FOLDER
+                        Set a remote folder as release_packages_path -p, --path            Add rez to user Path environment variable`

 ### Setup breakdown
 The rez setup performed by red-rez can be summarized as follows:
 - User must provide a *local install folder*, an unused (and agreed at studio level) *unit letter* and an agreed *remote folder*